Brazil surpasses Spain and Italy and is the fourth country most affected by COVID-19

-Brazil registered 14,919 new cases of COVID-19 This Saturday, bringing the total number of infected to 233,142 and the country rose to fourth place on the list of those most affected by the disease in the world, above now Spain and Italy, reported the Ministry of Health.
+Brasilia, May 16 . .- Brazil registered 14,919 new cases of COVID-19 this Saturday, bringing the total number of infected to 233,142 and the country rose to fourth place on the list of those most affected by the disease in the world, now above Spain and Italy, reported the Ministry of Health.

-Brazil, epicenter of the new coronavirus SARS-CoV-2 in Latin America and that this week had already outnumbered infections France and Germany now also have more cases than Spain (230,698) and Italy (224,760).
+Brazil, epicenter of the new SARS-CoV-2 coronavirus in Latin America and which this week had already outnumbered France and Germany, now also has more cases than Spain (230,698) and Italy (224,760).

 The Latin American giant is only surpassed in number of infections by the United States (1,450,269), Russia (272,043) and the United Kingdom (241,455), but its marked upward curve predicts that in a few days it will reach second place on the list.